 And not just triple digits…

 You can potentially capture quadruple-digit gains… Bill: Can you prove that to us?
-Nate: Yeah take a look at this trade that I recently made on the ticker Carvana in one of my chatrooms...
+Nate: Yeah take a look at this trade that I recently made on the ticker Carvana in one of my services...

 And you could have made as much as 8% overnight by playing the stock...

-But by playing the options my members and I were able to capture an 368% gain.
+But by playing the options. my members and I were able to capture an 368% gain.
 [BAR CHART] Or how about this one...

 This time we’re looking at my RILY trade in April during our FREE open house...
 If we had only traded the stock we could have made a 41% gain in 2 days...